anggapradanaa/Classification_with_an_Academic_Success_Dataset_Kaggle_Playground_Prediction_Competition/README.md

 # Classification_with_an_Academic_Success_Dataset_Kaggle_Playground_Prediction_Competition

+# Overview
+Welcome to the 2024 Kaggle Playground Series!
+We plan to continue in the spirit of previous playgrounds, providing interesting an approachable datasets for our community to practice their machine learning skills, and anticipate a competition each month.

-Predict academic risk of students in higher education.
+Your Goal: The goal of this competition is to predict academic risk of students in higher education.

+# Evaluation
+Submissions are evaluated using the accuracy score.

 # Importing Libraries and Dataset